 The Max Planck Society is committed to increase the number of women and individuals with disabilities in its workforce in areas where they are under-represented.
 Thus, it encourages applications from such qualified individuals.

-The ACR department, led by Alessandra Buonanno, is composed of about 30 scientists, including three permanent research group leaders, Jonathan Gair, Harald Pfeiffer, Jan Steinhoff, and the five-year research group leader Miguel Zumalacarregui.
-The department also hosts several long and short-term visitors, and it has ties with the Physics Department at the University of Maryland, the Humboldt University in Berlin, and the University of Potsdam.
+The ACR department, led by Alessandra Buonanno, is composed of about 45 scientists, including three permanent research group leaders, Jonathan Gair, Harald Pfeiffer and Jan Steinhoff, and the five-year research group leader Miguel Zumalacarregui.
+The department also hosts several long and short-term visitors, and has ties with the Physics Department at the University of Maryland, the Humboldt University in Berlin, and the University of Potsdam.

-The ACR department focuses on several aspects of gravitational-wave physics and astrophysics, including (i) theoretical gravitational dynamics and radiation (effective field theory, post-Newtonian and post-Minkowskian expansions, gravitational self-force approach, perturbation theory and effective-one-body formalism), (ii) numerical relativity, most notably simulations of binary black holes and binary neutron stars, (iii) interpretation and analysis of data from gravitational-wave detectors on the ground (LIGO and Virgo) and in space (LISA), (iv) astrophysics of compact objects, (v) cosmography with gravitational waves from binary systems, (vi) cosmology beyond the standard paradigm (dark energy, dark matter, gravitational lensing), and (vii) tests of cosmological and strong gravity within General Relativity and alternative gravity theories.
+The ACR department is interested in several aspects of gravitational-wave astronomy, including (i) analytical modeling of gravitational dynamics and radiation (effective field theory, post-Newtonian and post-Minkowskian expansions, gravitational self-force approach, perturbation theory and effective-one-body formalism), (ii) numerical relativity, most notably simulations in vacuum of compact objects on bound and unbound orbits in general relativity and alternative gravity theories, (iii) observation (including searches and detector characterization) and interpretation of data from gravitational-wave detectors on the ground (LIGO, Virgo, KAGRA, Cosmic Explorer, Einstein Telescope) and in space (LISA), (iv) techniques for the acceleration of gravitational-wave inference, including machine learning, (v) astrophysics of compact objects and binary’s formation scenarios, (vi) cosmography with gravitational waves (including dark energy, dark matter, gravitational lensing), and (vii) tests of gravity in the strong-field and highly dynamical regimes.

-Members of the department have the opportunity to join the LIGO Scientific Collaboration through the group’s membership, the LISA Consortium, and also participate to building the science case for third generation (3G) ground-based detectors (Einstein Telescope and Cosmic Explorer).
+Members of the department have the opportunity to join the LIGO Scientific Collaboration, the LISA Consortium, and the Einstein Telescope Collaboration through the division’s membership.

-The ACR department has a high-performance computer cluster, Minerva with ~9,500 cores, and a high-throughput compute cluster, Hypatia with ~8,000 cores.
-Those clusters are used to run numerical-relativity simulations of gravitational-wave sources, and to carry out source modelling and data-analysis studies for current and future gravitational-wave detectors.
+Currently, the ACR department operates a high-performance compute cluster, Urania, with ~6,050 cores, a high-throughput compute cluster, Hypatia, with ~12,000 cores, and two servers, Saraswati and Lakshmi, each with 8 A100 GPUs.
+Those clusters are used to run numerical-relativity simulations of gravitational-wave sources, and to carry out source modeling and data-analysis studies for current and future gravitational-wave detectors.

-You will be asked to upload a cover letter, curriculum vitae, list of publications and (up to 3-page) statement of past and future research activities.
+You will be asked to upload a cover letter, curriculum vitae, list of publications and a statement of past and future research activities of not more than 3 pages.
 Applicants will need to indicate the names of three referees for recommendation letters.
+Please register an account with our job portal and fill in the contact information for the referees well before the deadline, so that reference letters can be received in time.
 Referees will receive an email with instructions on how to upload their letters.
-If they encounter problems, referees may also send letters by email to firstname.lastname@example.org.
+In case of technical problems with the application form, please contact email@example.com.

-The "Computational Relativistic Astrophysics" department will focus on several research topics in general relativity and relativistic astrophysics, including
+The CRA department, led by Masaru Shibata, focuses on several research topics in general relativity and relativistic astrophysics, including